All Episodes

 Nobody can figure that out.

-Maybe the Republicans in Iowa and in New Hampshire really aren't worried about mental instability.
+If Ron Paul wins, then the press coverage will be, hmm, maybe the Republicans in Iowa and in New Hampshire really aren't worried about mental instability.

-Uh and flying coverage to the Republican nominee.
+They will never give free and open-ended coverage and flying coverage to the Republican nominee.

-Then he joined the Republican field.
+He joined the Republican field.

 Yay.

-Am I still on, Russ?
+Am I still on, Rush?

 Yeah, you're still on.